Out of Order: How Important Is The Sequential Order of Words in a Sentence in Natural Language Understanding Tasks?: Methods

-We also performed our tests on STS-B \citep{cer2017semeval}---a regression task of predicting the similarity of two sentences.\footnote{We did not choose WNLI \citep{levesque2012winograd} because model performance is not substantially above random baseline.} All 7 chosen tasks also vary in the number of inputs: while CoLA and SST-2 has one input sentence per example, the other tasks map a pair of sequences (\eg a hypothesis and a premise in RTE) to a label.
+We also performed our tests on STS-B \citep{cer2017semeval}---a regression task of predicting the semantic similarity of two sentences.\footnote{We did not choose WNLI \citep{levesque2012winograd} as model performance is not substantially above random baseline.} While CoLA and SST-2 require single-sentence inputs, all other tasks require sequence-pair inputs.

+\subsec{Reject options} For all binary-classification tasks (except SST-2), the {negative} label is considered the reject option (\eg QQP models can choose \class{not duplicate} in Fig.~\ref{fig:teaser_b} to reject shuffled inputs).

-\subsec{Metrics} We use accuracy scores to evaluate the binary classifiers (for ease of interpretation) and Spearman correlation to evaluate STS-B regressors, following \cite{wang2018glue}.
+\subsec{Metrics} We use accuracy scores to evaluate the binary classifiers (for ease of interpretation) and Spearman correlation to evaluate STS-B regressors, following \citet{wang2018glue}.